parisapourmand/ICSP_CA1_Pacman/README.md

 # ICSP_CA1_Pacman
 My first project!!!
 Pacman without graphics.
 Phase one draws Pacman and the table according in the terminal.
-Phase two runs the simplified Pacman game.
+Phase two runs the simplified Pacman game in the terminal.